nuclearvaidya/tutorial/devolop/Liquid scintillation counters.md

 Solubilizers (e.g. hyamine hydroxide) are added to improve the dissolution of added samples such as blood.

+#### Sample Preparation
+There are two types of cocktail:-
+Emulsifying cocktails,
+(aqueous cocktails), consist of an organic aromatic solvent, an emulsifier and the scintillator. x or lipophilic cocktails, consist of an organic aromatic solvent and the scintillator

 #### Uses
  1. Particle detection
  2. sensitive assay of blood and urine.